PerseusDL/perseusld/CODE_REVIEW.md

 		";

 I treat quotes in multiline strings like braces in functions.
-Our programmer eyes are trained to see this as one block.
+Our programmer eyes are trained to see this as one block like a short function declaration.

 	function() {
 		"SELECT distinct ?annotation ?target ?who "+ dataset_query + "\